 The Minnesota Association of Governments Investing for Counties (MAGIC) is a local government investment pool which is quoted at a net asset value (NAV).
-The District invests in this pool for the purpose of the joint investment of the District's money with those of other counties to enhance the investment earnings accruing to each member.
-The MAGIC fund currently consists of the MAGIC Portfolio and the MAGIC Certificates of Deposit.
+The District invests in this pool for the purpose of the joint investment with other counties to enhance the investment earnings accruing to each member.
+The MAGIC fund currently consists of the MAGIC Portfolio.